 Here are examples of low-quality SEC-MALS analyses [1].

-LAB MEDIA: Figure 2 final.pdf - Authors: If you have flattened this figure, please submit it in its original file format as unflattened, layered images so that different components can be emphasized in the video. - Video editors, please remove the “A” and “B” labels.
+LAB MEDIA: Figure 2 final.pdf - Authors: If you have flattened this figure, please submit it in its original file format as unflattened, layered images so that different components can be emphasized in the video. - Video editors, please remove the “A” and “B” labels. ditto

 In this example, inadequate separation on a 75 Angstrom pore size exclusion column results in a particle peak between 8 to 9 minutes that is not well separated from the proteins [1].